What Is BNPL and How Does It Work?

 How Do BNPL Loans Work?

-• You agree to a repayment schedule (such as four biweekly payments).
+• You agree to a set repayment schedule, often four equal payments.

-• The first payment is often due at the time of purchase.
+• The first payment may be due immediately.

 Understanding BNPL Loans